andreas-grimm/GD-BASIC/doc/BASIC.md

 | `STRING` | `AB$` | 0 to 256 Characters |

 ## Reserved Words
-The following keywords are reserved and cannot be used for variables:
+The following keywords are reserved and cannot be used for variables.
+The following list defines the use of the keywords:

+- `implemented`: the keyword is actively used in the interpreter
+- `planned`: the keyword is used in the current development and/or released as a beta
+- `reserved`: the keyword might be used in the future or is already on the roadmap.
+Do not use these keywords in order to be compatible in the future.

 | Reserved Word |  GD-Basic | Jasic |
 |---------------|-----------|-------|